AdobeDocs/media-analytics.en/help/implementation/media-sdk/setup/web-implementation-edge.md

 1. In Customer Journey Analtyics, create a data view as described in [Create or edit a data view](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-dataviews/create-dataview.html?lang=en).

-   When creating the data view, the following configuration selections are required for implementing Media Analytics with Experience Platform Edge:
+   When creating the data view, the following configuration selections are required for implementing Streaming Media:

    1. In the [!UICONTROL **Connection**] field, select the connection that you previously created, as described in [Create a connection in Customer Journey Analytics](#create-a-connection-in-customer-journey-analytics).